Tuesday, 17 December 2024

 TASK 1: Mark the following paragraph.

-TASK 2: After identifying the weakness of the paragraph, make corrections and then post your improved paragraph in the comments section below.
+TASK 2: After identifying the weakness of the paragraph, add additional sentences/make small changes and then post your improved paragraph in the comments section below.

 Q. 2021: ‘Audiences and producers no longer find the concept of genre relevant to long form television drama.’
 How far do you agree with this statement?